About Ruth E. Thaler-Carter ...

 Current and recent projects include:

-• write feature, news, event coverage and profile articles for the MetroWire Media commercial real estate newsletter and website; AMPlify, Brighton News and ACES newsletters; feature articles for (585), Signature, Facilities Manager, Upstate New York Gardener's Journal, Life in the Finger Lakes, Sculpture Review and the American Animal Hospital Association's Trends magazines, among others; a marketing column for an online e-newsletter for veterinarians; freelancing posts for the An American Editor blog; general posts for a landscape company’s blog and Rochester Democrat & Chronicle newspaper community blog;
+write feature, news, event coverage and profile articles for the MetroWire Media commercial real estate newsletter and website; Brighton News newsletter; feature articles for various magazines; freelancing posts for the An American Editor blog; posts for association blogs;

-• write, edit and lay out/desktop–produce newsletters for the Decorative Arts Society, Brighton Schools Alumni Association, Editorial Freelancers Association, APPA, Huguenot Heritage, Unique Resources contracting company and more;
+write, edit and lay out/desktop–produce newsletters for the Decorative Arts Society, Brighton Schools Alumni Association, Unique Resources home improvement company and more;

-• edit and proofread for a law firm with offices around the U.S., a PR firm in the legal field, 1sixty8 media; Glass Line, Washington Gardener and American Statistical Association's CHANCE magazines; self-publishing authors; the HealthyWomen website; the ACM queue newsletter, among others;
+edit and proofread for a law firm with offices around the U.S., a PR firm in the legal field; Glass Line and Washington Gardener magazines; self-publishing authors; a public policy institute about retirement; the ACM queue newsletter, among others;

-• provide media relations and website updates to the Decorative Arts Society, Brighton Schools Alumni Association, Communication Central and Greater St. Louis Association of Black Journalists;
+provide media relations and website updates to the Decorative Arts Society, Brighton Schools Alumni Association, Communication Central and National Association of Black Journalists-St. Louis;

-• present workshops, in-person speeches and seminars, and webinars about newsletters, websites, editing and proofreading, freelancing, marketing, grammar, networking, and nonprofit management for a writers’ center; national, regional and local membership and trade associations; and other organizations.
+present workshops, in-person speeches and seminars, and webinars about newsletters, websites, editing and proofreading, freelancing, marketing, grammar, networking, and nonprofit management for national, regional and local membership and trade associations; and other organizations.

 Contact me today to discuss what I can offer your organization or publication!